Chelsea Houska Shares First Photo Of Her Baby Boy Just Hours After Birth

 Chelsea announced her son’s birth two hours before posting a photo of his face as she shared an image of his tiny hand with the caption “welcome to the world, sweet boy.”

 E!
-News covered Chelsea’s baby announcement as this is her first with husband Cole DeBoer, but second child as she’s mom to 7-year-old daughter Aubree with ex-boyfriend Adam Lind.
+News covered Chelsea’s baby announcement, as this is her first with husband Cole DeBoer, but her second child, as she’s mom to 7-year-old daughter Aubree with ex-boyfriend Adam Lind.

 “Teen Mom 2 star Chelsea Houska has given birth to a baby boy.
 The MTV star announced the news on Instagram early Wednesday morning with a sweet black-and-white photo of her newborn holding her fingers.”